الشيخ عبدالعزيز بن باز

 Remarkably, losing his eyesight was a means of benefit for Imaam Ibn Baaz, since he was able to achieve several advantages of which we will mention four, as an example and not to limit:

-2. Strong Memorization: Imaam Ibn Baaz was the Haafidh (Memorizer) of this era when it came to Knowledge of Hadeeth.
-If you were to ask him on a hadeeth found in the Six Collections of Hadeeth or other collections such as the Musnad of Imaam Ahmad, you would find him well versed in the hadeeth’s chain of narration, textual wording, the scholars who spoke on it, its narrators and its explanation.
+- Strong Memorisation: Imaam Ibn Baaz was the Haafidh (Memoriser) of this era when it came to Knowledge of Hadeeth.
+If you were to ask him on a Hadeeth found in the Six Collections of Hadeeth or other collections such as the Musnad of Imaam Ahmad, you would find him well versed in the hadeeth’s chain of narration, textual wording, the scholars who spoke on it, its narrators and its explanation.

-3. Lack of Interest in Worldly Splendors: Imaam Ibn Baaz refrained from chasing after the pleasures of the worldly life, living an abstentious and humble lifestyle.
+- Lack of Interest in Worldly Splendours: Imaam Ibn Baaz refrained from chasing after the pleasures of the worldly life, living an abstentious and humble lifestyle.

 His Educational Life:

 As soon as he commenced working at his position, Allaah brought much good through his hands and he judged the people with justice and kindness.
 He served in this position for a little over fourteen years.
 During this time, the Kharj district became a place of good and uprightness.
 Imaam Ibn Baaz would attribute this success to the good hearts of the people and their high esteem for virtue and justice.
-Because the courts were in ad-
+Because the courts were in ad-Dalam, he lived there in the Judge’s Residence given to him by Imaam ‘Abdullaah bin Faysal bin Turkee.

 His Books and Treatises: